 It’s a situation everyone has experienced: The media and public safety agencies warn of an impending storm, chances of power outages, and loss of service weeks ahead of time.
-And you find yourself at the last minute scrambling for batteries, water, and ideas to keep your family entertained.
+But you find yourself at the last-minute scrambling for batteries, water, and ideas to keep your family entertained.
 Disasters don’t plan ahead, but you can.

 September is National Preparedness Month.
-Here are seven steps you can take right now to make sure you’re ready the next time an emergency hits.
+Here are seven steps you can take right now to “be prepared, not scared” the next time an emergency hits.

 Sign up for emergency notifications at ArlingtonAlert.com.
 You can get alerts on severe weather, major road closures, and emergency incidents to your phone, email, home, or work with this free County service.
 Already subscribed?
 Log in and verify your information is up to date.
 And make sure you follow Ready Arlington on Twitter and Facebook.

 Discuss and practice your emergency plan with every family member—even children!
 Identify two meetings points for your family, one right outside your home and one in your community, such as a library, community center or place of worship.
 Text and use social media if you are able.
 Make sure your children know who is allowed to pick them up from school if there is an emergency.
 Establish how you will get in touch with your family if there is no phone service or Internet.

 Collect the supplies you’ll need ahead of time.
 Your kit should include enough water and non-perishable food per person for at least 3 days.
 Other items: a NOAA Weather Radio, flashlight, batteries, first aid supplies, a whistle, local maps, moist towelettes, garbage bags and ties, cash, games and kids’ activities, and copies of your insurance cards, bank accounts, ID, and other important documents.
 Also consider whether you’ll need medication, glasses or contacts, infant formula and diapers, or personal hygiene items.